 According to Gallup, approximately 68% of employees are disengaged.
 So it might come as no surprise that the 32% of actively engaged employees could be giving leadership false representation of the entire population.
 Kristi explains how this was the case at Revere Plastics, “when I first started, I hosted a workshop for 20 people in our leadership team.
 And I said, statistically, employee engagement tracks as a bell curve, where people in the majority of that bell are just not engaged.”
 Kristi asked her leadership team where they thought Revere is on that spectrum and was surprised when leadership answered that their people are highly engaged.
 “I sent out surveys with Google.
 And it was one simple question, ‘would you refer a friend to work at Revere?’
 Less than 1% of employees responded to the survey.
 I sent the survey again for the second and third month and it was the same.
 During that time, we implemented Paylocity and on the fourth month I launched a survey through Paylocity’s Survey module and received more than a 40% response rate.
 We can build relationships with people and that touchpoint builds our culture.
 And for the first time, we have a pulse on the culture.”

 Replacing hourly workers costs approximately $1,500 each, so there is a lot of motivation to reduce attrition and Kristi is a firm believer that a positive culture will help.
-“There's been a lot of education and learning that have gone into the fight for building a strong culture so we can retain people.
+With Paylocity, Revere has reduced overall turnover by more than 70%.“There's been a lot of education and learning that have gone into the fight for building a strong culture so we can retain people.
 Ideally there would be less turnover so we're not recruiting as much.”

 Every employee Revere Plastics loses means there’s one more person they will need to remove from the system and recruit, hire, onboard, and train someone new.
 “The Onboarding module has saved us so much time.
 We hire five people, and we lose about that many a week, so having that automated is huge.
 When you're hiring and losing a total of 10 people a week, that's a full-time job.
 Since the shift to Paylocity, we can spend our time doing something more strategic.”